 I wish I could get straight to my point here, the way Moneyball the movie became the opposite of Moneyball the concept, without first explaining why Moneyball isn’t a good movie.
 But seeing as how it’s currently tracking 94% recommended on RottenTomatoes, it looks like I owe it some time.
-So here goes.

 At best, Moneyball is inoffensive.
 It’s one of those movies that’s great at looking like an important movie without coming close to ever being one.
 It has the trappings of a good movie.
 It’s a stuffed shirt.
-It’s Ryan Seacrest, a news anchor you listen to because he’s wearing a suit.
+It’s Ryan Seacrest, or a news anchor you listen to because he’s wearing a suit.

 The first chapter of the book deals with Billy Beane converting Scott Hatteburg from a catcher to a first baseman.
 The A’s wanted him because he had a high on-base percentage, and knew they could get him for a bargain, because at that time, he was a catcher who couldn’t throw because of an elbow surgery, and what good is a catcher who can’t throw?
-So anyway, the movie depicts this thusly: Scott Hatteburg (as played by Chris Pratt from Parks and Rec) sits at home watching the phone.
+The movie depicts this thusly: Scott Hatteburg (as played by Chris Pratt from Parks and Rec) sits at home watching the phone.
 He finally gets a call, and it’s Billy Beane.
 “Hey Scott, it’s Billy Beane from the Oakland A’s.
 I want you to come play for us.”

 “Yeah, I want you to come play for us, but first I have to talk to you about something.
 Could you let us in?”